apple/swift-async-algorithms/Evolution/NNNN-broadcast.md

 )
 ```

-Contructs a shared asynchronous sequence.
+Contructs an asynchronous broadcast sequence.

   - `history`: the number of elements previously emitted by the sequence to prefix to the iterator of a new consumer
   - `iteratorDisposalPolicy`: the iterator disposal policy applied to the upstream iterator